clux/probes.hugo/content/post/2022-12-07-running-year.md

 categories: ["life"]
 ---

-In an attempt to torture my chair shaped husk of a body, I ran a lot this year.
-Racked up almost 2500km to see what would happen, and to take part in the Royal Parks Half Marathon in London.
+In an attempt to torture my chair shaped husk of a body, I racked up almost 2500km running in the park this year to see what would happen, and to then take part in the [Royal Parks Half Marathon in London](https://www.royalparkshalf.com/).

 <!--more-->